Steveiwonder/DataMasker/README.md

 | useGlobalValueMappings | true/false |

 ##### None
 To use None you must specify either `valueMappings` or `useValue`, no data will be generated for this type.
-If you specify only `valueMappings` and the target value is not found, it will do nothing.
+If you specify only `valueMappings` and the target value is not found, an error will be thrown.
 ```json
 {
   "name": "Title",